BUSD’s Literacy Action Plan

 BUSD is committed to helping each child become a powerful reader.
 As part of this commitment we assess all K-8 students three times per year with a quick reading test.
 The results provide a snapshot of each child’s development as a reader.
 School teams use this information to inform monitoring and additional support that might be needed in reading.
 For more information on reading screeners, and why they are important check out this link.

-Getting More Information on Literacy Assessments
+Getting More Information on Literacy Assessments: DIBELS

 The front shows scores and descriptions of each subtest, and the back has support activities you can do at home.